en

 Tokugawa Garden

-By adding Tokugawa Garden on your bucket list you will discover the treasures of the Tokugawa clan, one of the most powerful samurai families in Japan.
+Want to know about Japan’s ancient samurai culture?
+With a visit to Tokugawa Garden, you will discover the treasures of the Tokugawa clan, one of the most powerful samurai families in Japan.
 Stroll along the lake inside the garden, walk over the wooden bridges, observe the waterfall, and take a break at the samurai tea house or the restaurant.
+This is also one of the spots we visit on our Nagoya Castle day tour!

 Tokugawa Garden (徳川園)